-If the Remote Start signal is removed, the generator will continue to run On load until the Auto mode is selected.
-The Remote Stop Delay Timer will time out, the load is then disconnected.
+If Auto mode is selected, and the mains supply is healthy with the remote start on load signal not active, then the Remote Stop Delay Timer begins, after which, the load is disconnected.
 The generator will then run off load allowing the engine a cooling down period.

-Selecting STOP (O) de-energises the FUEL SOLENOID, bringing the generator to a stop.
+Selecting STOP (O) removes the Close Generator output (if configured) and de-energises the FUEL SOLENOID, bringing the generator to a stop.